LiveLike/livelike-docs/docs/Product Guides/user-profiles/blocking-profiles.md

 ## How Blocks Work

-When someone blocks someone else, they prevent the blocked user from:
+When someone blocks someone else, they prevent the blocked person from actively engaging with them.
+Protections against active engagements are enforced at the system level, from the API layer upwards.
+Once a bock is in place, it prevents the blocked user from:

 * inviting them to chat rooms.
 * adding them to chat rooms.
+* mentioning them in chat messages.
 * directly replying to their comments.
 * commenting on boards they own, and vice versa.

-> 📘 Note:
->
-> Block User is now supported in default ChatView from Android SDK 2.41 and Web SDK 2.15
+* mentioning them in comments.
+* creating social graph relationships with them.

+Blocks do not protect against passive engagement at the system level.
+For example, API responses will include content from others that may be blocked by the current user.
+That filtering can be applied at the integration level, but the stock user interface implementations bundled with the SDKs include some basic functionality:

+* Chat messages sent from blocked users are not shown.
+* Comments authored by blocked users are not shown.

 ## Creating a Block